-Deferreds were added as a part of a large rewrite of the ajax module,
+Deferreds were added as a part of a large rewrite of the Ajax module, led by Julian Aubourg following the CommonJS Promises/A design.
+Whilst 1.5 and above include deferred capabilities, former versions of jQuery had

 In practice what jQuery's version provides you with are several enhancements to the way callbacks are managed, giving you significantly more flexible ways to provide callbacks that can be invoked whether the original callback dispatch has already fired or not.
 It is also worth noting that jQuery's Deferred object supports having multiple callbacks bound to the outcome of particular tasks (and not just one) where the task itself can either be synchronous or asynchronous.

 jQuery.Deferred — a chainable constructor which is able to create new deferred objects that can check for the existence of a promise to establish whether the object can be observed.
 It can also invoke callback queues and pass on the success of synchronous and asynchronous functions.
 It's quite essential to note that the default state of any Deferred object is unresolved.
 Callbacks which may be added to it through

 .fail() are queued up and get executed later on in the process.